apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Consent.md

 User consent decisions may be stored and remembered using one of the following options.

+### JSON

+This is the default option, most useful for demo and testing purposes.
+Consent decisions are all kept inside a static JSON resource whose path is taught to CAS via settings.

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#json-attribute-consent).

 ### JDBC

 Support is enabled by including the following module in the Overlay: